Albuquerque, New Mexico: Radio and music

 One of the longest running AM broadcasts in the United States is an ABC News Radio station called KKOB (AM).
 The first officially licensed FM radio broadcast in Albuquerque was KANW which mostly broadcasts the New Mexico music genre and NPR programming.

-The Sanchez family, including brothers Al Hurricane, Tiny Morrie, Baby Gaby, and their children Al Hurricane Jr, Lorenzo Antonio, and Sparx, were known for popularizing New Mexico's Hispano and Native American folk genre by blending it with rockabilly, jazz, Western, Norteño, Latin pop, and rock music.
-The brothers and junior first became popular performing in the city, and garnered international prominence by performing on the syndicated late-night talk show the Val De La O Show.
-The show was filmed in Albuquerque, which also featured country music and regional Mexican stars from the broader Southwestern United States and Mexico.
-Al Hurricane has such a large legacy that then mayor Richard J. Berry named the center stage of Albuquerque Plaza the "Al Hurricane Pavilion".
-Regional folk and country music continues to be a popular in the city.
-With the aforementioned New Mexico music genre specific KANW, as well as KNMM on Saturdays, country radio stations KRST "92.1" and KBQI "The Big-I 107.9", along with KBQI's classic country "98.1 The Bull", and Regional Mexican radio on KLVO "Radio Lobo 97.7".
+Performers such as Al Hurricane, Al Hurricane Jr, Lorenzo Antonio, and Sparx popularized New Mexico's Hispano and Native American folk genre by blending it with rockabilly, jazz, Western, Norteño, Latin pop, and rock music.
+Then mayor Richard J. Berry named the center stage of Albuquerque Plaza the "Al Hurricane Pavilion".
+Regional folk and country music continues to be played on local radio, such as the New Mexico music genre–specific KANW, as well as KNMM on Saturdays, country radio stations KRST "92.1" and KBQI "The Big-I 107.9", along with KBQI's classic country "98.1 The Bull", and Regional Mexican radio on KLVO "Radio Lobo 97.7".

-Other forms of American popular music are very represented on FM radio: contemporary hit radio is featured on KOBQ.
+Other forms of American popular music are represented on FM radio: contemporary hit radio is featured on KOBQ.
 During the 1990s, the urban contemporary music radio format had two major stations, on "KISS 97.3" KKSS and "WILD 106" KDLW.
-Today, KISS 97.3 still exists, though WILD has changed to a variety of formats.
+KISS 97.3 still exists today, though WILD has changed to a variety of formats.
 In the 2000s modern rock stations focusing on alternative rock, nu metal, and adult contemporary music became popular in the city, including the FM station KPEK "100.3 The Peak".
 During this time, contemporary Christian music garnered success with KLYT, branded as M88 in its earlier days, due to the crossover of Christian rock and Christian hip hop with popular music.

 Music groups based in Albuquerque include A Hawk and A Hacksaw, Beirut, The Echoing Green, The Eyeliners, Hazeldine, Leiahdorus, Oliver Riot, Scared of Chaka, and The Shins.

 Talk radio has several outlets in the Albuquerque area.
 Including a public radio station run by The University of New Mexico KUNM-FM, for conservative talk radio there is KIVA "The Rock of Talk" owned by Eddy Aragon, and KKOB has a Cumulus Media station affiliated with ABC News Radio.
 As for sports radio there is KNML "The Sports Animal" and KQTM "The Team".